AswathyMV/aswathy.mohan/_posts/2017-01-31-3-steps-to-setup-website-with-Jalpc.md

 icon: icon-html
 ---

 I just spent one day building this blog with Jekyll and github page and it's now up.
-Many thanks to Jalpc Jekyll Blog and <https://atlas7.github.io/> which I  git cloned and tweaked to avoid building from scratch.
+Many thanks to Jalpc Jekyll Blog and hich I  git cloned and tweaked to avoid building from scratch.